Marko50/FEUP-LAIG/TP3/README.md

   - Player vs PC Hard
 - [X] Game film, when it ends
 - [X] Undo last action on a player vs player game
+- [X] 3 cameras that animate the transition when the user changes the selected one

 ## Images